Goga74/decathlon/readme.md

 ## Simple tool for scoring [Decathlon](https://en.wikipedia.org/wiki/Decathlon#Benchmarks) results of athletes

-Used Java 1.8, JUnit, and JAXB as part of Java libraries since version 1.6
+Used Java 1.8 and JUnit 5

 Prerequisites to run: JRE version 1.8